HTTP5214-Winter2023/Automation-1/Stand-up-log/rachana.md

 Lead by Manali Patel Document in GitHub Read me: https://github.com/HTTP5214-Winter2023/Automation-1/commit/ 15f762e9e089c86f9cb114dc94e790717bbd8f1f

-<i>Second week Scrum master: Madiha Umair Next week agenda:
+Second week Scrum master: Madiha Umair Next week agenda:
 •	What language we can use to make this app work.
 •	Which software we will use.
 •	Define all the language and use.
- •	How we will generate test case by the given input.</i>
+•	How we will generate test case by the given input.